 - areas, staff, utensils and equipment

-If this is not possible then you can clean and disinfect areas that are used for both raw and ready-to-eat foods.
+If this is not possible then you can clean and disinfect areas that are used for both raw and ready-to-eat food.
 This method carries the most risk and you must follow specific legal requirements to ensure that food is safe.

 Complex equipment such as vacuum packing machines, slicers and mincers shouldn’t be used for both raw and ready-to-eat food during a normal business day.

-If you are changing the use of the machine from raw to ready-to-eat foods, the machines need to be dismantled and all surfaces cleaned and disinfected.
+If you are changing the use of the machine from raw to ready-to-eat foods, the machines need to be dismantled and all surfaces cleaned and effectively disinfected.

 This guide gives further information about the use of complex equipment.
 There is a separate guide for re-commissioning vacuum packers.